-Now in our 200th year Westpac is proud to support 200 Women, a storytelling project designed to provoke thought about diversity and equality through the stories of 200 women from around the world.
+Now in our 201st year Westpac continues to supports the 200 Women, a storytelling project designed to provoke thought about diversity and equality through the stories of 200 women from around the world.

 New Zealand-based publishers Geoff Blackwell and Ruth Hobday travelled the world collecting the stories for 200 Women: Who will change the way you see the world (Chronicle Books, 2017).
 The women’s portraits were captured by celebrated photographer Kieran E. Scott.

-The project is accompanied by an interactive exhibit you can visit at Sydney Opera House Forecourt from October 25 to November 6, 2017, and podcasts to which you can listen.
+The project is accompanied by podcasts to which you can listen.

 All the stories in the book belong to the women themselves.
 Some are confronting, many uplifting, all authentic.
 And, while we accept that not everyone will agree with all views, we are proud to begin a conversation about a range of issues that are important to women and men alike.